 Visual novels fully embrace the fact that they may not have any gameplay – some don’t even have choices to make.
 Therefore, the average player will go into them with different expectations than they would reserve for experiences such as Tetris or SimCity, which have no stories at all.
 I speculate that, on an unconscious level, environmental narratives occupy the lowest spot on the parabola because even if there are no puzzles to solve or enemies to fight, what players are made to do is usually just enough to make them feel as though they’re playing a game without any of the gratification typically associated with it.

 At the end of the day, the extremist detractors have to learn people exist outside of their anomalously narrow definition of normalcy while ardent defenders need to accept that a majority of the people who dislike Gone Home are not misogynistic homophobes.
 With too little content to justify its initial price point, I personally cannot recommend it at all.
 It would be alright if it were a college student’s art project, but as a commercial release, it falls flat.
-As always, my problem with the environmental narrative as a genre is that the creators understand the importance of writing in a way which complements the medium, but they’re unwilling or unable to see it through to its logical destination by providing an experience where the gameplay and story actively build on and enhance each other.
+My problem with the environmental narrative as a genre is that the creators understand the importance of writing in a way which complements the medium, but they’re unwilling or unable to see it through to its logical destination by providing an experience where the gameplay and story actively build on and enhance each other.
 If you’re at all interested in Gone Home, the most practical choice you could make would be to obtain it for free as part of a package deal or watch a complete playthrough on a video-sharing site.
 While supporters may see it as a forward-looking, avant-garde work that challenges the status quo, the misguided attempt to elevate the medium by discarding its very identity securely establishes itself in my mind as a product of its time.

 Final Score: 3/10